RonnySk/delivery_fee_calculator/README.md

 - MUI
 - Jest

-## How to run in localhost
+## How to run in the development mode.

-Runs the app in the development mode.
+run `npm start` on your terminal

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.